-Texas Book Festival is excited to announce a brand new quarterly event series in Austin: Book Tips and Sips at Prohibition Creamery.
+Texas Book Festival is pleased to host free quarterly event series Book Tips and Sips at Prohibition Creamery in Austin.
 We’re bringing together Central Texas authors and members of the literary community to talk about their favorite books at four unique, themed events hosted at Prohibition Creamery, a delicious cocktail and ice cream bar on east seventh street.
 Join us for book recommendations, ice cream, cocktails and community!

 Prohibition Creamery is located at 1407 East 7th St in Austin.
 The shop is open to all ages.

-August 2019 It’s Literary Libations week!
-We’re gearing up for this year’s Lit Crawl Austin with signature literary-themed cocktails at bars around town.
-Join us tonight at Prohibition Creamery as we welcome Lit Crawl partners from local lit organizations to talk about the books they’re reading and what it means to have a strong literary community in Austin.
+August 13, 2019 – 5:30PM Join us for Literary Libations!
+We’re gearing up for this year’s Lit Crawl Austin with a lively book discussion featuring several friends from literary organizations around town, and of course, Prohibition Creamery’s signature literary-themed cocktail, A Sidecar Named Desire.
+Join us at Prohibition Creamery as we welcome Lit Crawl partners from American Short Fiction, Austin Bat Cave, Black Poets Speak Out, and Chicon Street Poets to talk about the books they’re reading and what it means to have a strong literary community in Austin.
 TBF Literary Director Julie Wernersbach will also give a sneak peek of some of the best and biggest books hitting shelves this Fall!

 Holiday Book Swap!
 December 2019 It’s the most wonderful time of the year, the season when we get to buy books for all of our family and friends!
 We understand that selecting the perfect read for someone you love can be daunting.
 Texas Book Fest is here to help!
 Join two local authors, along with TBF Literary Director Julie Wernersbach, as they share the books they’re giving to the readers on their lists this season.
 Of course, in the spirit of the holiday, we want everyone to take home a gift for themselves, so we’re hosting a holiday book swap!
 Bring a book you loved and want to share, add it to the swap, and take home a new read of your own.
 Merry reading!